Renton Millar: Career

 Millar ended 2009 as World Cup Vert Points Champion, (taking World Cup Points from Rio de Janeiro, Shanghai, Rome, and Berlin).
 In 2012 Millar won the first Hurley ABC Contest (Australian Bowlriding Championship), becoming the first inaugarel Australian Bowlriding Champion.

 Millar made a guest appearance in Australian soap opera Neighbours in 2002.

-He also has his own short show on Fuel TV Australia, called "Bailgun Diary" and has hosted such shows as "Bondi Bowlarama".
+He also had his own short show on Fuel TV Australia, called "Bailgun Diary" and has hosted such shows as "Bondi Bowlarama".
 Millar has also been a long time campaigner for a skatepark to be built on the foreshore of StKilda in Victoria.

+Between 2015 and 2018, Millar served as the live MC for Bondi Bowl-a-Rama and acted as the lead announcer for the 2018 X Games in Sydney.
+He transitioned into commentary and analysis for the 2021 X Games (Vert and Mega Park) held at the Sloan Yard in San Diego.

+Millar has extensive experience as a technical official, judging X Games Vert and MegaRamp events in Austin, Texas, as well as multiple stops of the Vans Park Series in Melbourne and Shanghai.
+In 2018, he began working with World Skate as a park and vert judge, eventually serving as a judge for the Park event at the 2020 Tokyo Olympics (held in 2021).